-Wang Wei took a notebook out from his bag, flipped through until he found the page he was looking for, and then read: “After listening to God’s declaration, the king of Nineveh and his subjects performed a series of acts.
-What is the nature of their behavior and actions?
-In other words, what is the essence of the entirety of their conduct?
+Wang Wei took a notebook out from his bag, flipped through until he found the page he was looking for, and then read: “After hearing God’s declaration, the king of Nineveh and his subjects performed a series of actions.
+What was the nature of these actions and of their behavior?
+In other words, what was the essence of their conduct in its entirety?
 Why did they do what they did?
-In God’s eyes they had sincerely repented, not only because they had earnestly entreated God and confessed their sins before Him, but also because they had abandoned their wicked conduct.
-They acted this way because after hearing God’s words, they were incredibly frightened and believed that He would do as He said.
-By fasting, wearing sackcloth and sitting in ashes, they wished to express their willingness to reform their ways and refrain from wickedness, to pray for Jehovah God to restrain His anger, to entreat Jehovah God to withdraw His decision as well as the catastrophe about to befall them.
-Through examining all of their behavior we can see that they already understood that their previous wicked acts were detestable to Jehovah God and that they understood the reason why He would soon destroy them.
-For these reasons, they all wished to utterly repent, to turn away from their evil ways and abandon the violence in their hands.
-In other words, once they became aware of Jehovah God’s declaration, each and every one of them felt fear in their hearts; they no longer continued their wicked conduct nor continued to commit those acts hated by Jehovah God.
+In God’s eyes they had sincerely repented, not only because they had made earnest entreaties to God and confessed their sins before Him, but also because they had abandoned their wicked conduct.
+They acted in this way because after hearing God’s words, they were incredibly frightened and believed that He would do as He said.
+By fasting, wearing sackcloth and sitting in ashes, they wished to express their willingness to reform their ways and refrain from wickedness, and they prayed to Jehovah God to restrain His anger, entreating Him to withdraw His decision and the catastrophe bearing down upon them.
+If we examine all of their behavior, we can see that they already understood that their previous wicked acts were detestable to Jehovah God, and we can see too that they understood the reason why He would soon destroy them.
+This is why they all wished to make a full repentance, to turn away from their evil ways and abandon the violence in their hands.
+In other words, once they became aware of Jehovah God’s declaration, each and every one of them felt fear in their hearts; they discontinued their wicked conduct and no longer committed those acts that were so detestable to Jehovah God.
 Additionally, they entreated Jehovah God to forgive their past sins and to not treat them according to their past actions.
-They were willing to never again engage in wickedness and to act according to Jehovah God’s instructions, if only they would never again infuriate Jehovah God.
+They were willing to never again engage in wickedness and to act according to Jehovah God’s instructions, if only it were possible to never again infuriate Jehovah God.
 Their repentance was sincere and thorough.
-It came from the depths of their hearts and was not feigned, nor was it temporary” (“, the Unique II”).
+It came from deep within their hearts and was unfeigned and intransient” (“, the Unique II”).

 Wang Wei then gave fellowship, saying, “We can see from this passage that true repentance is not just admitting to our sins and evil deeds.
 We must also know what God’s attitude is toward our sins, and we must also understand the essence and harm of our sins.
 Only in this way can true reverence and fear for God arise within us, we will feel true repentance and abhorrence from the bottom of our hearts for our sins, we will no longer walk the same old path as we have always done, and we will begin to make a change and become new people—only this is true repentance.
 Like the people of Nineveh, for example.
 They realized that their wicked deeds had aggravated God’s disposition, and they knew that, if they didn’t repent, then they would be destroyed by God.
 They therefore all repented to God in sackcloth and ashes, from the highest king to the lowest commoner.
 They began to repent thoroughly of their misdeeds and would no longer do evil or defy God.
 Their repentance was true, and it arose from the very bottoms of their hearts.
 And what about us?
 Although we say we often go before God to repent and confess, this is just a verbal admission, and is not abhorrence or disdain for our sins that we feel from the bottom of our hearts.
 When we encounter issues, we still care only about our own interests, we act under the control of our inner sinful nature, we covet the pleasures of sin and we undergo no real change.
 This kind of repentance is just going through the motions and is totally at odds with.
 God scrutinizes the innermost heart of man and man cannot cheat God.
 Only through true repentance can we earn God’s mercy and grace.”